Yamartim/uniprojects/README.md

   - Algorithms and data structures,
   - Organization and recovery of information

-It's a bit bare now, but I'm still getting my bearings so I'll fill it up soon!
+It's a bit unnorganized at the moment, but I'm still getting my bearings so I'll organize it soon!